Other options

 Credits: 15 / Semester: semester 1

 Cities and regions have undergone tremendous changes over the past decades.
 In this module students will explore the process of urban restructuring from a social, economic and environmental perspective and its spatial manifestations, looking at the drivers, consequences and policy implications of urban and regional change.
 The module teaches students the concepts and methods to analyse change and current policy responses.
 This module will be delivered through lectures, each highlighting a specific theme of urban and regional change and through self-directed learning.
-The assessment is based on two seminar papers allowing students to explore specific aspects of cities and regions.
+The module is assessed through a seminar paper and a written exam.

 Environmental Sustainability (ENVS218)